-Appearance: A weighed sample is tipped onto the table and each bean is systematically checked for defects, colour, insect holes, maturity, damage plus any extraneous matter.
+Appearance: A weighed sample is tipped onto a black mat and each bean is systematically checked for defects, colour, insect holes, maturity, damage plus any extraneous matter.
 The defects are tallied and checked against the contracted allowance.
 The overall colour and texture of the sample is noted.

-Roasting: The beans are not over-roasted which helps imperfections show themselves when cupping.
-(If testing the coffee for various uses, we will roast it accordingly).
-The roasting is timed which helps to note variances in the beans, if they are lighter, denser, drier etc. … and the consistency of the roast is reported.
+Roasting: The beans are not over or under-roasted, which helps imperfections show themselves when cupping.
+The roasting is timed which helps note vagrancies in the beans and the consistency of the roast is reported.

-Cupping: The final frontier.
-Dependent upon quality and origin, beans are weighed into a minimum of 3 bowls to a maximum of 10 bowls.
-This ensures 1 bad bean will remain in 1 bowl, rather than being dispersed over all bowls.
-The groups are numbered and paired with a previous delivery as a “control sample”.
-The temperature of the coffee is noted prior to and after cupping.
-Once evaluated by the panel of cuppers, comments are discussed openly and the results noted.
+Cupping: Depending on the quality and origin, coffee beans are weighed into a minimum of three bowls and a maximum of ten bowls.
+This ensures one bad bean will remain in one bowl, rather than being dispersed over all bowls.
+The water and brewing temperature is controlled, and the time between brewing and cupping the coffee is timed to ensure consistency.

 Talk to us today about how we can get great coffee to you.